 Sweeping House with a Kicker

 A variation of the sweeping house technique is to add a breathing stage after the sweeping stage is complete.
 Place your right palm (reverse hands if you are left-handed) on your upper forehead and place your left palm on the back of the right hand.
 Now take four to seven deep breaths through the nose and feel as if you are drawing the air all the way down to your belly.
 Fully exhale in a normal and relaxed fashion after each breath.
 This breathing technique is not the bastrika method used in traditional yoga.
 It is ordinary deep breathing done with intensity and fullness.
 After exhaling the last breath, sit motionless for a few moments with your hands still on your upper forehead.
 Cooperate with any upward flow of energy you may feel.
 This energetic method can be done every ten minutes during a sitting meditation session to create a safe and effective kundalini technique.

 Avoid the use of mantras and long repetitive chanting when you wish to directly expand consciousness.
 Repeating the same words over and over is a method of forgetfulness that will bore the mind and leads to light sleep state hypnosis.
 I would define a mantra as the repetition of words for a period of one minute or longer.
 Mantras have traditionally been used for hours on end by students who become mentally calmed and dulled by their use.
-I strongly suspect that mantra use produces euphoria by shrinking the number of brain cells involved in the complex creation of consciousness.
+I strongly suspect that mantra use produces euphoria by shrinking the number of brain cells involved in the creation of consciousness.
 Opioid pain medications make you feel bodiless, heavenly, and comfortable, and they work by blocking some of our cells that are normally involved in awareness.
-Real meditation produces its mind expanding high by increasing, rather than decreasing, the quantity of brain cells involved in consciousness.
+Real meditation produces its mind expanding high by increasing, rather than decreasing, the quantity of brain cells involved in creating consciousness.